Springfield, Illinois, Saturday, July 29th, 2017, continued

 It was a very nice tavern, and contrary to the common view that these accommodations would have been too humble for Mary Todd’s accustomed lifestyle, it was the first place that many newlyweds in her family stayed.
 According to the journal article ‘The Lincoln’s Globe Tavern’ by James T. Hickey and his co-authors,

+I head next to the Myers Building at the southwest corner of E Washington and S 5th Streets.
 In April 1837, Lincoln moved to Springfield.
 The legislative session had ended and Lincoln was ready to get going on practicing law, for which he’d been preparing the last two and a half years.
 He arrived here at A.Y.
 Ellis & Co’s store to inquire about the cost of a bed and its trappings.
 The clerk he found there ready to help him was not his old New Salem friend Ellis he had come to see, it was Ellis’ business partner, Joshua Fry Speed.
 Speed must have seen something he liked in Lincoln, and besides, there was a housing shortage in Springfield.
-So he offered to let Lincoln share his room and bed in his rooms upstairs.
+So he offered to let Lincoln share his bed and his room upstairs.
 Lincoln accepted with alacrity and settled right in, and Lincoln and Speed became the closest of friends over the next almost-four years until Speed moved back to his native Kentucky in January of 1841.
 For a while, these two close friends stayed in contact, especially about their respective uncertain love lives, and then they mostly fell out of touch until Lincoln became the Republican Presidential nominee.
 Speed, the son of slaveowners and a conservative Louisville Democrat, wrote a warm letter of congratulations to Lincoln when he was elected President, and placed himself firmly on the side of his dear old friend.
 He worked with Lincoln and others to make sure that Kentucky, a border state split between Union and pro-slavery factions, was not lost to the Confederacy.

 To be continued…